gege13007/Amazfit-Stratos-GPS-locator/README.md

 To enable or not the automatic waypoint suggestion.
 To sort the waypoints with the distance to actual position or not.

-And two examples of the map display.
-On left a sport run track with many waypoints recorded by the Wear.
-It is still possible to zoom in untill you see each points.
-On the right a simple gpx file with some golf holes.
-The zoom map scale is displayed on the + / - zoom buttons.

 Here's the first gps startup screen.
 This animation just appear for 10 seconds showing the number of satellites in view.
 The first gps fixing time depends of your situation, the meteo...
 From 2 to 30 seconds, it's faster if you don't move...